 This International Standard of Actuarial Practice (ISAP) provides guidance to actuaries when performing actuarial services in connection with International Accounting Standard 19 (IAS 19) Employee Benefits.

-The reporting entity is responsible for all the information reported in its IFRS report, including information reported in accordance with IAS 19.
+The reporting entity is responsible for all the information reported in its IFRS financial statements, including information reported in accordance with IAS 19.
 This means the reporting entity is responsible for the categorization of employee benefit plans, the choice of actuarial assumptions and methods used to measure employee benefit obligations, and disclosures about employee benefit plans.
 IAS 19 encourages, but does not require, a reporting entity to involve a qualified actuary in the measurement of all material post-employment benefit obligations.

-In practice, an actuary may advise on a range of issues arising from the reporting entity’s application of IAS 19, including the measurement of short-term, post-employment, termination, or other long-term employee benefits and disclosures in the IFRS report.
+In practice, an actuary may advise on a range of issues arising from the application of IAS 19, including the measurement of short-term, post-employment, termination, or other long-term employee benefits and disclosures in the IFRS financial statements.

 This ISAP is intended to: